 In the beginning

 How hard could it be to print a simple test model on the Creality 3D® LD-002R LCD Resin 3D Printer ?
-First things first I had to go it and buy some RESIN and a bottle of isopropyl alcohol for cleaning.
+First things first, I had to go it and buy some 3D printer RESIN online and a bottle of isopropyl alcohol (local Chinese store) for cleaning.

 A friend of mine gave me a simple file (.STL) – the output file from a 3D design program like Fusion 360 (or as I just discovered – Tinkercad) – a louvred case for a BME280 humidity sensor.
-All I had to do was pop the liquid UV-hardening resin (white in this case) onto the USB stick supplied with the new printer and select the file.
+All I had to do was pop the liquid UV-hardening resin (creamy-white in this case) onto the USB stick supplied with the new printer and select the file.
 WRONG.
-This model of printer does not take .STL files – it takes .CTB files, created in the free Chitubox PC program, from standard .STL files – had I read this before starting, I could have saved hours.
+This model of printer does not take .STL files – it takes .CTB files, created in the freely available Chitubox PC program, from standard .STL files – had I read this before starting, I could have saved hours.
 Later I will refer to the (can be free) Lychee Slicer program for which I now have a full licence – but that’ll wait.

 So, armed with an original .STL file and the output .CTB file from the above-mentioned PC program Chitubox – in the USB stick, I guessed how much resin I would need – in this case – Shenzhen Weistek Standard Photo Polymer Resin which I picked up from Amazon.